Skip to main content

 Using virtual dentistry to manage your oral health

 If you cannot make an office visit or need a diagnosis to determine your treatment needs, virtual dentistry may be a helpful option.
-This new approach enables dentists to consult with patients and offer expert advice through videoconferencing software or smartphone applications.
+This new approach enables dentists to consult with patients and offer expert advice through computers, tablets and mobile devices.

 The use of virtual dentistry tools allows dental office teams to provide personalized care and dental diagnoses when onsite visits are limited or not feasible.